Search DrGAKMAN Blogger

 -competing next-gen systems-

--all the looming "Switch Pro" or "Switch 2" rumors-
+-all the looming "Switch Pro" or "Switch 2" rumors over the years-

 The Switch is a major win for Nintendo, but there's still some things to keep in mind.
 It may end up becoming Nintendo's best selling hardware but it combined their home & portable hardware business so it should be more fairly compared to their past home + portable hardware together: